LearnOnDemandSystems/docs/lod/activities.md

 - **Incorrect answer feedback**: this will be displayed to the user upon entering or selecting a incorrect answer to a question.

 - **Script 1**:
+    - **Score Value**: the score value the student will recieve for completing the Activity correctly.
+This score contributes to their overall score in the lab.
     - **Target**: the virtual machine that the script will target
     - **Language**: the scripting language that will be used.
 PowerShell and Shell are supported.
     - **Script**: enter the script that will be executed.

     - **New Script**: click to add an additional script to this Activity.
 The new script will be represented by a button, in a Task List.

     The following two options are **only available if Display Scripts as Task list is checked**, and are located in the section for the script they belong to.
+This allows you to provide custom feedback on each Automated Activity.

     - **Correct answer feedback**: you can enter text here, or you can use scripts to generate a response to the student.

     - **Incorrect answer feedback**: you can enter text here, or you can use scripts to generate a response to the student.

-### Automated Activity Best Practice and Guideline
+### Automated Activity Best Practice and Guidelines

-- Automated Activities support PowerShell and Shell

 - Use Automated Activities in areas of your lab when students are prone to making mistakes.
-A PowerShell script, such as the example shown below, helps students to make sure their lab is configured appropriately to prevent errors later in the lab.
+A PowerShell script, such as the example shown below, helps students to make sure their lab is configured appropriately so that they do not get an error when trying to complete steps later in the lab.

-- Provide the student feedback with your scripts if possible, to help them complete the lab instructions correctly.
-An if/else statement works very well in this situation.
+- Provide the student feedback with your scripts where possible, to help them complete the lab instructions correctly.
+An if/else statement in your script works very well in this situation, to provide unique feedback depending on if the student gave the correct answer or not.

 - If more than one script is configured on an Activity, the scripts will execute in sequential order.
-If one of your scripts is relying on another script to complete, make sure you order the scripts appropriately to prevent your Automated Activity from not working correctly.
+If one of your scripts is relying on another script to be completed, make sure you order the scripts appropriately to prevent your Automated Activity from not working correctly.

+- Automated Activities support PowerShell and Shell

-Example Automated Activity
+### Example Automated Activity

-- **Make sure the student has configured their lab environment correctly, to prevent issues with later lab instructions**:

-    If the lab instructions ask the student to create a few storage accounts in a Cloud Subscription that will be used later in the lab, you could write a PowerShell script that will check for the Storage Accounts.
+The lab instructions ask the student to create a few storage accounts in a Cloud Subscription that will be used later in the lab.
+You could write a PowerShell script that will check if the storage accounts were created correctly.

-This script you could use would look like this:
+This script is to make sure the student has created a storage account correctly, to prevent errors with later lab instructions:

 ```
 param($LabInstanceId)